LastJonicorn/VR_Game/README.md

 <h2>Problems:</h2>
 <ul>
 <li> Player always spawns at ground level.
-Reseting your position fixes it. </li>
+Reseting your position fixes it. (	Except when going through Main menu ) </li>
 <li> There's a traidoff between good tracking and good slicing.
 You have to choose one at the moment </li>
 </ul>
 </br>